-We have developed a proprietary platform technology to convert biomass, or plant-based carbon, into the versatile "building block" chemicals CMF and HTC, as well as other product intermediates.
-At a commercial scale, Origin's platform technology is expected to produce CMF and HTC with a negative carbon footprint.
-Origin believes these chemicals can replace petroleum-based counterparts, lowering the carbon footprint of a wide range of materials without sacrificing performance or cost.
+We have developed a proprietary platform technology to convert biomass, or plant-based carbon, into the versatile "building block" chemicals chloromethylfurfural ("CMF") and hydrothermal carbon ("HTC"), which we collectively refer to as Furanic Intermediates, as well as other oils and extractives and other co-products.
+At commercial scale, our platform technology is expected to produce CMF and HTC with a negative carbon footprint.
+We believe these chemicals can replace petroleum-based inputs, lowering the carbon footprint of a wide range of materials without increasing cost or sacrificing performance.